Life on Earth (TV series): Critical and commercial reception

-The series was a major international success: it was sold to 100 territories and watched by an estimated audience of 500 million people worldwide.
+The series attracted a weighted average of 15 million viewers in the UK, an exceptionally high figure for a BBC documentary back in the late 1970s.
+It was also a major international success, being sold to over 100 territories and watched by an estimated audience of 500 million people worldwide.
 However, Life on Earth did not generate the same revenue for the BBC as later Attenborough series because the corporation signed away the American and European rights to their co-production partners, Warner Bros. and Reiner Moritz.

 It was nominated for four BAFTA TV awards and won the Broadcasting Press Guild Award for Best Documentary Series.
 In a list of the 100 Greatest British Television Programmes drawn up by the British Film Institute in 2000, voted for by industry professionals, Life on Earth was placed 32nd.

 Episodes

-1997 Revision
+1997 revision

 A shortened series, using the footage and commentary from the original, was aired in 1997, edited down to three episodes: early life forms, plants, insects, and amphibians in the first; fish, birds and reptiles in the second; and mammals in the third.